WalidBenzineb/Airbnb-NYC-Price-Prediction-July-2024-Data-/README.md

 }
 random_search = RandomizedSearchCV(pipeline, param_distributions, n_iter=20, cv=5, random_state=42)
 ```
 4. **Interpreting Complex Models:** XGBoost models can be challenging to interpret.
-We addressed this by using feature importance plots and SHAP (SHapley Additive exPlanations) values to understand the model's decision-making process.
+I addressed this by using feature importance plots and SHAP (SHapley Additive exPlanations) values to understand the model's decision-making process.

 ## Code Snippets